 As per KSAS requirements, Economics majors must complete 120 total degree credits in order to graduate with a B.A. in Economics.

 Internships, independent studies, and the senior thesis cannot be counted toward the 10-course major requirement.

-The following courses are NOT required for the economics major but are recommended as preparation for graduate study:
+The following courses are NOT required for the economics major but are recommended as preparation for graduate study in economics:

 - 110.113 Linear Algebra

 - 553.312 Introduction to Statistics

 Students who use credits to satisfy the 180.101 Elements of Macroeconomics and 180.102 Elements of Microeconomics requirements must take additional courses to reach a total of ten courses in the department (or DUS-approved transfer or study-abroad courses; see below) to complete an economics major or six courses for the minor.

 - Macro.
 Students who score a 5 on the Macro AP exam may place out of Elements of Macroeconomics (180.101), and they receive university credit for this course.
 However, it is highly recommended that these students have a conversation with Professor Hellen Seshie-Nasser or Professor Bob Barbera prior to counting their AP credit in place of Elements of Macro.

 - Micro.
 Students who score a 5 on the Micro AP exam are invited to give a brief informal demonstration of their knowledge; if this is satisfactory, such students may place out of Elements of Microeconomics (180.102), and they receive university credit for this course.
 To take this diagnostic test, see Professor Muhammad Husain.

 For study-abroad course transfer credit, see the DUS prior to studying abroad.
 Courses taken abroad count toward the major only if approved by the DUS.